RandyBaeza/Caso-1-Diseno-de-software/README.md

 ---

-# 4 Visual Components Strategy
+# 4 Visual Components Strategy (Atomic Design)

 ## 4.1 Component Organization Strategy

-For the core strategy, combine:

- - Atomic Design (tecnical consistency)
+The architecture is based on Atomic Design principles:

- - Domain-Driven Design (business alignment)

-Strategic Decisions:

- - Component Architecture

- - Foundation Layer: Primitive UI components  - buttons, inputs, labels
+- **Atoms:** Basic UI elements (e.g., buttons, inputs, labels, icons)

- - Layout Layer: Structural components that arrange content - headers, grids

- - Domain Layer: Heart of the architecture, business components that combine primitives with business logic

- - Page Layer: Top-level components representing full screens
+- **Molecules:** Simple combinations of atoms that form functional components (e.g., input with label and icon)

+- **Organisms:** Complex UI sections composed of molecules and/or atoms (e.g., a card with header, content, and action buttons)

+- **Templates:** Page-level structures defining layout and placement of organisms

+- **Pages:** Full screens that represent the final user interface
 ## 4.1.1 Technology-Driven Organization

 - React + TypeScript: All will be function components with interfaces using strict TypeScript